FreeDiscovery/FreeDiscovery/examples/fd_engine/README.txt

 Examples
 --------

-These Python scripts illustrate the use of the FreeDiscovery REST and Python APIs on a subset of the TREC 2009 legal collection.
+These Python scripts illustrate the use of the FreeDiscovery REST API on a subset of the TREC 2009 legal collection.
 See the README for the quick start instructions that use `curl`.

 These examples can be run with the following steps,